 Some information regarded as sensitive information may be collected if you are happy to give it.
-This includes ethnic origin, sexual orientation, caring responsibilities, and socioeconomic status.
+This includes ethnic origin, sexual orientation, caring responsibilities, and socio-economic status.
 If you do not want to give this information, you can state you prefer not to say.

-This information will only be collected at screening (and ethnicity in your Registration of Interest).
-The MRC Clinical Trials Unit at UCL will pass this information onto the funder, the MS Society, who will not be able to identify you (it will be anonymous).
-This data will help the MS Society to understand the diversity of participants in MS research.
-They aim to have a research community that is equal, diverse, and as inclusive as possible to ensure it is best qualified to improve the lives of people affected by MS in the UK.
+This information will only be collected at screening.
+The MRC Clinical Trials Unit and Griffith University will pass this information onto the UK funder of the trial, the MS Society, and the Australian MS Clinical Trials Platform for statistical analysis.
+The data provided to these groups will be anonymous, and they will not be able to identify you.
+This data will help the MS Society and Australian MS Clinical Trials Platform to understand the diversity of participants in MS research.
+They aim to have a research community that is equal, diverse, and as inclusive as possible to ensure it is best qualified to improve the lives of people affected by MS in the UK and in Australia.